Whether by trains, planes, or automobiles, getting to your destination can take a big bite out of your travel budget.

 It’s true!
 I can find something interesting just about anywhere, whether it be the architecture, the food, cultural events, nature and landscapes, or the people.
 In fact, no matter where I go, it’s always fascinating to meet the people.

-So, given that there are compelling aspects to every destination, when money is an issue, the decision about where to travel can be based on something else.
+Given that there are compelling aspects to every destination, when money is an issue, the decision about where to travel can be based on something else.
 When travel is the goal, and money is the obstacle, how do you decide where to go?

 How to Choose a Destination when Travel Is the Goal